 Are you craving change?
 The best way to change your body and health is to live based on the season.
 Here are 10 ways to upgrade your wellness routine for fall and see results.

-There’s nothing cozier than slipping on a sweater and lighting a candle.
+There’s nothing cozier than slipping on a sweater, lighting a candle, and breathing in the crisp air of fall.
 The first days of fall always leave me swirling in a sea of nostalgia while also craving more structure.
-September feels very similar to January.
-Like a fresh start and a new beginning.
+September has always felt very similar to January.
+If it weren’t for the calendar turning in the dead of winter, September might be crowned the true season of change.
+It’s a new beginning, a fresh chapter, a natural reset.

 10 Ways To Upgrade Your Wellness Routine For Fall